-Kamloops has a large labour force available to service the retail sector.
-With a projected population growth in the City of Kamloops of 3.3% from 2011-2016, and a university student population to draw from, the labour force is educated, skilled and ready to work.
+Kamloops has a large labour force available service the high demand in the retail sector.
+With a projected annual growth rate of 1.1% for 2019, as well as a university population to draw from, the labour force is educated, skilled and ready to work.

 One of Kamloops’ advantages is its geographic location in the province of British Columbia.
 As the transportation hub of the B.C.
 Interior, the city lies at the crossroads of B.C.’s four major highways and Canada’s two main railways.
 This centralized geography facilitates incredible visitation to the city year round.
 Additionally, as Canada’s Tournament Capital, Kamloops saw more than 29,500 competitors and family arrive in 2013 for a variety of tournaments and sporting events.
 The strength of the tourism industry is bolstered by destination golf, ski resorts, recreational lake access and in 2017, saw 1.8 million visitors to the city, with an estimated $270 million indirect visitor expenditures (Tourism Kamloops, 2017).

 Kamloops has a vast landscape with plenty of room in which to play and engage in an array of recreational opportunities, all while enjoying over 2,000 hours of sunshine annually.
 Housing is affordable and the cost of doing business is competitive, plus the area boasts exceptional schooling options and healthcare services.
 Employee retention is high in Kamloops with employees citing an affordable, quality of life in the region as a major plus.